Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Balanced MSL via MOO

-In this section, we first present our proposed reformulation of MML problem for addressing the imbalance issue discussed in the previous section.
-We then detail the corresponding algorithm development and provide a convergence analysis for the proposed method.
+In this section, we first present our proposed reformulation of the multi-modal sensor learning problem to address the imbalance issue discussed in the previous section.
+We then detail the corresponding algorithm and provide a convergence analysis for the proposed method.